 - We embrace a strong pay-for-performance total rewards philosophy that we believe is competitive, performance-based, and cost-effective.
-We offer market-competitive pay and a comprehensive benefits package. - Our quarterly bonus program is designed to incentivize our employees to focus on work that will further our strategic priorities. - We offer reward and recognition programs that embed our guiding principles into our culture and everything we do, allowing for peer-to-peer recognition and motivating our employees to continually work to advance our promise, our purpose, and our guiding principles. - Our quarterly performance review process is designed to enable our talent to reach their optimum levels of contribution to Omnicell's business strategies, facilitates regular employee feedback, and supports our pay-for-performance philosophy.
+We offer market-competitive pay and a comprehensive benefits package. - Our bonus program is designed to incentivize our employees to focus on work that will further the delivery of our annual priorities. - We offer reward and recognition programs that embed our guiding principles into our Culture of Care and everything we do, allowing for peer-to-peer recognition and motivating our employees to continually work to advance our promise, our purpose, and our guiding principles. - Our quarterly performance review process (Aspire) is designed to enable our talent to reach their optimum levels of contribution to Omnicell's business strategies, facilitates regular employee feedback, and supports our pay-for-performance philosophy.